 That distinction matters.
 A worn common Morgan is a different animal than an 1893-S Morgan or a Carson City piece.

 The good news is the floor is a lot higher than it used to be.
-With silver in the mid-$70s, a real silver dollar has meaningful value before you even get into collectibility.
+A real silver dollar has meaningful value before you even get into collectibility.

 How much silver is in a silver dollar?